wonsunahn/CS1632_Summer2021/deliverables/3/README.md

 ## Submission

-Each pairwise group will submit the exercise *once* to GradeScope, by *one member* of the group.
-The submitting member will press the "View or edit group" link at the top-right corner of the assignment page after submission to add his/her partner, as usual.
-There are two submissions for this deliverable.
+Each group will do one submissions to GradeScope as usual.
+The submission is done in two parts: the GitHub Classroom repository and a report.

 ### GitHub submission